The Hangar / Delta IV

 5 m: 27,220 kg

-The Delta IV series is a family of medium- and heavy-lift launch vehicles developed by McDonnell-Douglas (Later part of Boeing, now United Launch Alliance).
+The Delta IV series is a family of medium- and heavy-lift launch vehicles developed by Boeing’s Defense, Space & Security division and manufactured in the United Launch Alliance (ULA) plant in Decatur, Alabama.
 The rockets were designed and have almost exclusively been used to support civil and military payloads for the U.S. government.

 Like the Atlas V, the Delta IV was designed and built to meet the needs of the U.S. Air Force’s Evolved Expendable Launch Vehicle (EELV) program.
-It built upon McDonnell-Douglas and Boeing’s experience with the Thor intercontinental ballistic missile, Delta, Delta II, and Delta III launch vehicles.
-Its first flight was in 2002, and, as of December 2016, Delta IV has flown successfully 33 times.
+The rocket built upon McDonnell-Douglas and Boeing’s experience with the Thor intercontinental ballistic missile, Delta, Delta II, and Delta III launch vehicles.
+The first flight of a Delta IV was in 2002, and, as of March 2017, the rocket series has flown successfully 34 times.

 The Delta IV series launches from either Space Launch Complex (SLC)-37B at Cape Canaveral Air Force Station, Florida, or from SLC-6 at Vandenberg Air Force Base in California.
 Because of the differing configurations of the vehicle family, launches use slightly different sequences.